cjw296/ansible-role-createtag/README.md

     git_remote: remote to push to, defaults to 'origin', set to null to not push.
     git_tag: the tag to apply, use templating to make it sensible!
     skip_if_tag_matching: see 'Conditional Tagging' below.
+    update_git_tag: See 'Updating Tags' below.
+Defauts to false.

 Dependencies
 ------------